Quand

 Kenny Clarke and Baptist Reilles, and Emmanuel Soudieux, bass.
 The

-image above is taken from the back of the cover of the Mercury disc.
+image above is taken from the back of the cover of the Mercury disc

 MICROPHONES